 4. Interpersonal Skills

-At college you will interact with fellow students, instructors and professors, landlords and RAs, coworkers, and many others.
+At college you will interact with fellow students, instructors and professors, landlords or RAs, coworkers, and many others.
 Good communication skills will help you get the most out of relationships while you're in school and also later, in your career.
-Interpersonal skills are most often learned through social interaction, so get out there and meet people.
+Interpersonal skills are most often learned and honed through social interactions.

-In high school students can often do well by memorizing facts.
-To be successful in college you'll need to learn how to take effective lecture notes, study for tests, do outside research, and seek assistance from professors and TAs.
-Talk with upperclassmen and advisors who may be able to help you develop the right study skills.
+In high school, students can often do well by memorizing facts.
+To be successful in college you'll need to learn how to take effective lecture notes, study for tests, do outside research, and seek assistance from professors and teaching assistants.

 For students on a tight budget, learning how to manage your money is a critical skill.
 Start by estimating your income and expenses.
 Then prioritize your expenses and determine how much money you'll need to set aside every month to cover those costs.
 Any money that you have left over can be used for extras like entertainment, or dropped into savings.